opea-project/GenAIExamples/ChatQnA/kubernetes/intel/README.md

 kubectl apply -f chatqna.yaml
 ```

-Since CPUs, such as Intel Cooper Lake, Sapphire Rapids, support `bfloat16`, we can add `--dtype bfloat16` when setup the `huggingface/text-generation-inference` server.
-And if you have such CPUs, you can run the following commands:
+Newer CPUs such as Intel Cooper Lake, Sapphire Rapids, support [`bfloat16` data type](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format).
+If you have such CPUs, and given model supports `bfloat16`, adding `--dtype bfloat16` argument for `huggingface/text-generation-inference` server halves its memory usage and speeds it a bit.
+To use it, run the following commands:

 ```
 # label your node for scheduling the service on it automatically